Nathan-Nesbitt/Minecraft_API/README.md

 new EventHandler(minecraft_api, "BlockBroken", callback_function)
 new EventHandler(minecraft_api, "BlockPlaced", callback_function_2)

+// Load in minecraft model using foo.csv created before, predicting based on "Block" type using Linear Regression // var minecraft_learns = new MinecraftLearns(minecraft_api, "foo.csv", "linear_regression", "Block");

+// Create a callback function that makes a prediction based on the game data // var callback_function_3 = function(data) {
+    minecraft_learns.predict(data) // Make a prediction based on the game data // .then(
+        // Then use the response to move in that direction // result => {
+            new Command(minecraft_api, "say", ["to mine this resource go", result]);
+        }
+    )
+}

 // Opens a connection to the back end // minecraft_api.open_backend_connection();
 // Opens the connection to the game // minecraft_api.start()

+// Function that cleans the data, then trains it on the previously defined params //

+minecraft_learns.process_data() // Clean the data //
+    .then(minecraft_learns.train()) // Train the model using the data //
+    .then(
+        new EventHandler(minecraft_api, "PlayerTravelled", callback_function)
+    )
 ```